 AtoN on Offshore Structures

 Offshore structures comprising oil and gas rigs have their AtoN approved by the Authority, but are generally monitored by the operator of the structure where the structure is manned.
-Where the structure is not manned all AtoN signals should be monitored.
+Where the structure is not manned all AtoN signals should be remotely monitored.
 Wind farms and wave generators also belong to offshore structures.

-AtoN AIS

-Where AtoN AIS is installed its basic function can, in part, be checked by a normal RCMS system via equipment self-test facilities.
-However, it is preferable to monitor the actual signal in space by the use of an AIS Base Station Network and appropriate analysis software.
-Where such Base Station Network monitoring is in place, AIS can be used to monitor other AtoN equipment and support systems at the location without the need for an independent RCMS system.

 AtoN on Aquaculture Sites

 While there is presently not much information available on AtoN at aquaculture sites being remotely monitored, such sites are expected to be monitored by the operator.

+AIS-AtoN

+Where AIS-AtoN is installed its basic function can, in part, be checked by a normal RCMS system via equipment powered facility.
+However, it is preferable to monitor the actual signal in space by the use of an AIS Base Station Network and appropriate monitoring software.
+Where such Base Station Network monitoring is in place, AIS can be used to monitor a limited number of other AtoN equipment and support systems at the location, without the need for an independent RCMS system.
+AtoN status can be accessed by the mariner to give an indication of its current condition.

 RCMS SIGNALS AND COMMANDS

 Introduction

-An RCMS system can connect from one up to several hundred RTUs (Remote Terminal Units) to a central monitoring site.
-An RTU provides a means of transmitting and receiving data between the central monitoring site and AtoN equipment and ancillary equipment.
+An RCMS system can connect many different items of equipment such as a PLC (Programable Logic Controller), RTU (Remote Terminal Unit), AIS unit, some smaller AtoN equipment, etc., to a central montoring site.
+These items can generically be referred to as an outstation control unit (OCU) An RTU provides a means of transmitting and receiving data between the central monitoring site and the AtoN and ancillary equipment.

-An RTU should be capable of retransmitting any signal received from connected equipment to a central monitoring site for display.
+An RTU should be capable of retransmitting any signal received from connected equipment to a central monitoring site for capture, logging and display.
 The central monitoring site should be capable of sending commands to the RTU or any equipment connected to the RTU.

+Notes to consider / add - There are many aspects that can be monitored, but consideration needs to reflecet what is needed.

 Priorities

 An RCMS system can send and receive many different types of signals and commands.
-When dealing with large quantities of RCMS data, it is important to prioritise incoming data, so that important events are flagged for attention.
+When dealing with large quantities of RCMS data, it is important that the system has the ability to prioritise incoming data, so that important events are flagged for attention.
 RCMS data can be divided into the following five main categories:

 Status signals

 A status signal is used to indicate an event at an AtoN that is part of the normal operation of the AtoN.
-A status signal generally takes the form of a ‘ON’ or ‘OFF’ indication.
+A status signal generally takes the form of an ‘ON’ or ‘OFF’ indication.

 Condition signals

 A condition signal is used to indicate the failure or impending failure of a piece of equipment at an AtoN.
 A condition signal normally takes the form of a ‘NORMAL’ or ‘FAIL’ indication.
-A condition signal should remain active or alarming on the central monitoring system until it is cleared at the remote side.
-There may also be a number of different RCMS alarm levels provided for, ranging from ‘Normal Alarm’ to ‘Critical Alarm’.
+A condition signal should remain active or alarming on the RCMS until it is cleared at the remote side.
+There may also be a number of different RCMS alarm levels provided.
+For example:

+‘Normal Alarm’ meaning equipment is still working but without actions a failure will result.

+‘Critical Alarm’ meaning the essential equipment is no-longer operational.

 Analogue signals